aichner/React-MDB-Firebase-Template/README.md

 ## [](#quick-start)Quick start

-- Clone the repository: `git clone https://github.com/aichner/React-MDB-Template.git react-mdb`
+- Clone the repository: `git clone https://github.com/aichner/React-MDB-Firebase-Template.git react-mdb-firebase`
-- Go to the new folder `cd react-mdb`
+- Go to the new folder `cd react-mdb-firebase`
 - (Optional) For a better experience purchase MDB React Pro and change the source of `"mdbreact"` in the `package.json`
 - Run `npm install`
 - Start with `npm start`